milebits

 Working software in week one.
 Production by week four.
 Or we don't bill you for week five.

 We ship on a cadence that's uncommon for the category.
-We can do it because every engineer staffed has shipped this stack before, and because the scope of week one is written down before we touch a keyboard.
+We can do it because the founders bring a decade each of prior production experience with the stack, and because the scope of week one is written down before we touch a keyboard.

 Week 01/5